lmoniz-jpg/COGS-18-Interactive-Trivia-Quiz-/README.md

 ###Files

-module.py — contains all game logic and functions script.py — demonstrates each function individually tests.py — unit tests for the module using unittest ProjectNotebook.ipynb — main notebook with intro, demo, and tests
+moduleITG.py — contains all game logic and functions scriptITG.py — demonstrates each function individually testsITG.py — unit tests for the module using unittest Raw_InteractiveTriviaGame.ipynb — main notebook with intro, demo, and tests

 ###Functions